RichCini/LomasBoards/README.md

 Works!
 PC-DOS 3 reports 256k of RAM which is correct.
 Serial ports work, trying to test the parallel port.

 There is one errata.
-Capacitor C9 in the reset circuit should be 22uF/16v polarized, minus to ground.
-This will be fixed in the final version.
+Capacitor C9 in the reset circuit should be 22uF/16v polarized; it is misdrawn on the original schematic.
+Due to the tight layout, the original footprint is kept but the polarity is marked on the silkscreen.
+A regular tantalum fits fine.
+The original board uses a 10v tantalum.